Subscribe to updates

 Audit Committee Training and Development Plan

-David Dobbs presented the proposed Training and Development Plan for Audit Committee members.
-Following discussion, members agreed that training on Risk Management (option 3) and Treasury Management (option 4) should be prioritised.
-Mr Dobbs will liaise with Democratic Services to arrange suitable training days.
-The committee resolved to consider and agree the plan's contents and nominate priority training areas for the next quarter.
+David Dobbs, Head of Internal Audit, Anti-Fraud and Risk, introduced the training plan for Audit Committee members, based on CIPFA guidance.
+Members agreed that training on Risk Management and Treasury Management should be prioritised for the next quarter.
+Mr Dobbs was tasked with liaising with Democratic Services to arrange suitable training days.
+The committee resolved to consider and agree the training plan and nominate priority training areas.

 Audit Committee Work Plan

-Members noted the Audit Committee work plan.
-The Chair, Councillor Harun Miah, confirmed an extraordinary meeting on 21 March to address the Accounts, with the next ordinary meeting scheduled for 18 April 2024.
+Members noted the committee's work plan.
+Councillor Harun Miah confirmed that an extraordinary meeting would be held on 21 March to address accounts, with the next ordinary meeting scheduled for 18 April 2024.

 Any Other Business